 Waterfront Living on Mobile Bay

-There is something indescribably peaceful about living on such a beautiful body of water and we love sharing it with our guests who almost always have the same reaction we do.
+There is something indescribably peaceful about living on such a beautiful body of water and we love sharing it with our guests who usually have the same reaction we do.
 Our panoramic view of Mobile Bay here at Jubilee Suites is simply gorgeous and cleansing, rejuvenating, even healing for the soul.
 Fairhope residents and guests enjoy year-round water activities like boating, fishing, kayaking, and walking along the Bay on the perfectly situated paths the City of Fairhope maintains.
 Guests can use our kayaks and paddleboards for free and we are always happy to set up charter boat trips for our guests.

 And there is something else very special about living on the Eastern Shore of Mobile Bay…. the sunsets are right there! … and new every evening.
 People flock to the famous Fairhope Pier every clear evening for sunset viewing, people watching, and often to hear local musicians.
 It’s simply a charming place to live and to visit.
 Five of our suites offer our guests west-facing bay views with their own private balconies or patios and we’ve also set up lots of cozy bay view sitting areas on our beach and all over the property.
 We often gather with our guests in the evening at the firepit on our bluff and watch the sunsets together.